yuzhiyang123/AI-receiver/README.md

 Two folders correspond to the single-user and multi-user scenarios, respectively.
 Most of the codes are the same, and they share the pretraining procedure.

-Please refer to the README file in single-user
+Please read the README file in single_user folder before execution

+For any further questions/problems, please send email to yuzhi.yang@ku.ac.ae